morbidick/lit-element-notify/README.md

 ## Sync directive

 lit-html directive to synchronize an element property to a childs property, adding two-way binding to lit-element.
+The directive takes two parameters, the property name and an optional event name on which to sync.

-### Import
+### Usage

 ```javascript
 import { LitElement, html } from '@polymer/lit-element/lit-element.js';